Bide-UK/Bides-Rekordbox-AutoCuer/README.md

 ## WARNING «
-- For best results log into Kuvo and DO NOT Touch the keyboard or mouse once the script is going.
+- For best results log into Kuvo and DO NOT Touch the keyboard or mouse once the script is running.
 - ONLY WORKS WITH DEFAULT REKORDBOX/SCRIPT DEFINED HOT KEYS!

 ## How to use